Friday, September 26, 2008

 House Value and searching

-Now that the MLS monopoly is supposedly finally broken, check out ZipRealty
+Now that the MLS monopoly is supposedly finally broken, check out ZipRealty, RealQuest (division of First American CoreLogic), and Zillow.

 Thursday, June 19, 2008